 Served usually in a baguette, with a fusion of meats and vegetables from native Vietnamese cuisine such as chà lua (pork sausage), cucumber, coriander leaf and some pickled carrots.
 The sandwich combines pâté, with jalapeno and mayonnaise.
 Banh Mi is eaten for breakfast or even as a snack, but not for dinner.
 The name bánh mì meaning “bread” is a product of Vietnam’s colonial past.

 One of the best places to eat Banh Mi is Madam Khanh – The Banh Mi Queen, in Hoi An and popularized by Antony Bourdain.
-The key for success is simple, the menu only has one option (Banh Mi, of course) and the result is a balanced sandwich that’s sweet and salty, spice but basic, crunchy yet creamy.
+The key for success is simple, the menu only has one option (Banh Mi, of course) and the result is a balanced sandwich that’s sweet and salty, spicy but basic, crunchy yet creamy.
 Eating at Madam Khanh is a mouthwatering experience but, go early or otherwise, you will have to wait a long time.
 The sandwich cost between 8,000 to 10,000 VND for local and 20,000 to foreigners.

 Have you ever visited Vietnam?
 Which is your favourite dish in the country?
 Tell us everything in the comments below.